-When talking about service design, many people think of a tool set, maybe a customer journey map hanging on a wall and people pointing at sticky notes.
-In many ways, it is these templates and tools that sum up service design in many people's minds.
-In this article, we dive into the subject of service design tools, what they are and how they can be implemented during the different phases of a design process.
+When talking about service design tools, many people think of a customer journey map hanging on a wall and people pointing at sticky notes.
+In this article, we dive into the subject of service design tools and templates, what they are, and how they can be implemented during the different phases of a design process.

 In this article we cover the following topics:

 Talk about tools seems to dominate many people’s focus when they consider service design.
 Given how much attention they receive, it's tempting to imagine service design reduced to a sort of toolbox, filled with fairly lightweight and approachable tools adopted from branding, marketing, UX, and elsewhere.

 This is not the whole story by any means - without a process, mindset, and even common language, those tools lose much of their impact and may even make no sense.
 Used well, however, service design tools can spark meaningful conversations, create connections between stakeholders, test assumptions in our customer understanding, and stimulate the development of a common language for service development.

 There exists a wide variety of tools and methods at different stages of service design and development, from exploring the world of our customers, to reflecting on our customer data, and finally implementing our service design improvements.